 - When I moved to Kitchener, I switched jobs to reduce my commute time and distance.
 I haven't gotten into an accident or suffered a breakdown but perhaps I would have because I would be driving the car twice as much to a 60km away job.
 Maybe I saved myself from some unlucky events that come with a long commute?

 - My phone plan was unfortunately locked into a contract with the now defunct President's Choice Mobile before I discovered the awesomeness of Public Mobile.
 I was unlucky to have to pay $300+ for my wife and I to back out of our phone tabs and I suppose most people would've given up there.
 Not worth it, right?
 Instead I calculated the cost difference and I would be saving about $120 over two years by breaking the contracts and moving on over.
 Since then I have successfully referred readers of this blog to Public Mobile and my costs are reduced by $8/month or another $192 over two years, bringing my grand total up to $312.
 I am both grateful and lucky :)

 - I joined the ChooseFI Canada Facebook Group and decided to pipe up and chat with others.
 I was fairly anxious about this - what if I sounded like a total newbie?
 Maybe all these people were pros and I was an annoyance.
 As it turns out, we're all just regular Canadians sharing a financial path in some form or another.
-By participating, I ended up discovering PayTM, an app that lets me pay for my utility bills via credit card without any extra transaction fees!
-So now I earn an extra $42 a year from my Rogers Elite MasterCard because of this one little life hack I heard about by taking a nervous step forward and joining the conversation is now saving me hundreds per year.
+By participating, I ended up discovering Public Mobile mentioned above - one little life hack I heard about by taking a nervous step forward and joining the conversation is now saving me hundreds per year.